Once in a blue moon…

 We all have heard the saying, “once in a blue moon,” meaning that something is rare or only happens every once in a while.
 However, most of us who use this phrase aren’t entirely sure of where this expression originates from.
 A blue moon means that there is more than one full moon within the same calendar month, which is pretty rare.
 Unlike supermoons which happen 4-6 times every year, blue moons only average about once every 3 years.

 We do want to mention that this was not the original meaning of the term blue moon.
+The definition of the aformentioned term “blue moon” is not related to the moon’s color.
+The moon will still appear gray or white, although it can appear to have a bluish tint with certain atmospheric conditions.
 Sometimes the moon can appear slightly blue depending on the amount of ash in the air from volcanic activity.
 This phenomenon cannot be predicted and is only visible from specific parts of the earth.
 Due to its unpredictability and inconsistency, the term blue moon is most commonly used to describe an extra full moon in a month, not when the moon actually appears blue.

 Solar